Timer (film): Plot

-The concept of a TiMER is that a wrist implant is available that counts down to the day when the user will meet his or her soulmate.
+The concept of a TiMER is that a wrist implant is available that counts down to the day when the user will meet their soulmate.

 Oona, a Los Angeles orthodontist, has a blank TiMER, meaning her soulmate is not equipped with one.
 Searching for her soulmate, Oona brings her latest TiMER-less boyfriend to get a TiMER installed, but the TiMERs do not match, and they part ways.

 Oona's stepsister and roommate, Steph, has a TiMER indicating that she will not meet her soulmate for over 15 years.
 Steph's lifestyle includes one-night stands with men whose TiMERs are about to expire, and she encourages Oona toward similar behavior.
-Meanwhile, their brother Jessie has his TiMER implanted on his 16th birthday, and it immediately activates, indicating that he will meet his soulmate almost immediately- his soulmate turns out to be the daughter of the family's housekeeper.
+Meanwhile, their brother Jessie has his TiMER implanted during his freshman year of high school, and it immediately activates, indicating that he will meet his soulmate almost immediately- his soulmate turns out to be the daughter of the family's housekeeper.

 Oona gravitates toward Mikey, a young grocery store clerk who encourages her to live in the present.
 Mikey's TiMER only has a few months left.
 Steph meets Dan, a newcomer to Los Angeles, and invites him to her bar intending to introduce him to Oona, who does not show up because she is with Mikey.
 Steph and Dan flirt.
 Dan confesses that his wife died; he does not have a TiMER because he believes she was "his one".